yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

     * Small pauses occur for some of the G1 concurrent phases.
     * G1 should be tuned if necessary to avoid full GC cycles.
     * discrete regions within the heap (around 2048 by default) - each region can belong to either the old or new generation, and the generational regions need not be contiguous
     * collection of a region still requires that application threads be stopped, but G1 can focus on the regions that are mostly garbage and only spend a little bit of time emptying those regions.
-This approach—clearing out only the mostly garbage regions-is what gives G1 its name: Garbage First
+This approach-clearing out only the mostly garbage regions-is what gives G1 its name: Garbage First
-    * That doesn’t apply to the regions in the young generation: during a young GC, the entire young generation is either freed or promoted (to a survivor space or to the old generation).
+    * That doesn't apply to the regions in the young generation: during a young GC, the entire young generation is either freed or promoted (to a survivor space or to the old generation).
     * G1 has four main operations:
       * a young collection
       * a background, concurrent cycle